Thank you for sending your enquiry! One of our team members will contact you shortly.

 - 4.1 The 12 Agile Principles

-- Group discussion on each principle and its application for government projects
+- Group discussion on each principle and its application in government projects.

 - 4.2 Summary of Agile concepts

-- Iterative planning and development for government initiatives
+- Iterative planning and development for efficient project management in the public sector.

-- Continuous learning to enhance government project outcomes
+- Continuous improvement to enhance processes and outcomes for government initiatives.

-- Collaboration and face-to-face communication for effective government teamwork
+- Collaboration and face-to-face communication to ensure effective teamwork for government.

 Module 5: Agile Project Management with Scrum